What is a sinus X-ray?

 will use all possible comfort measures and do the scan as quickly as possible to minimize

 any discomfort or pain.

 What happens after a sinus X-ray?

-You do not need any special care after a sinus X-ray.
+You don't need any special care after a sinus X-ray.
 Your healthcare provider may

 give you other instructions, depending on your situation.

 Before you agree to the test or the procedure, make sure you know: